 We protect you against catastrophic out-of-pocket expenses for covered services.
 Your annual out-of-pocket expenses for covered services from Network providers, including deductibles, copayments and coinsurance, cannot exceed \$6,000 for a Self Only enrollment, or \$12,000 for a Self Plus One or Self and Family enrollment.
-For covered services from Non-Network providers your annual out-of-pocket expenses cannot exceed \$7,500 for a Self Only enrollment or \$15,000 for a Self Plus One or Self and Family enrollment or \$15,000 for a Self Plus One or Self and Family enrollment.
+For covered services from Non-Network providers your annual out-of-pocket expenses cannot exceed \$7,500 for a Self Only enrollment or \$15,000 for a Self Plus One or Self Plus One or Self Only enrollment or \$15,000 for a Self Plus One or Self Plus One or Self Only enrollment or \$15,000 for a Self Plus One or Self Plus One or Self Plus One or Self Only enrollment or \$15,000 for a Self Plus One or Self Plus One or